intel/neural-compressor/neural_insights/README.md

 ## Research Collaborations

 Welcome to raise any interesting research ideas on model compression techniques and feel free to reach us (inc.maintainers@intel.com).
-Look forward to our collaborations on Intel Neural Insights!
+Look forward to our collaborations on Neural Insights!